PierreLaboure/Neurophysics/ROI_aggregation_analysis/README.md

 __python aggregate_FC.py --ROI_path "ROI_autism.xlsx" --atlas_path "DSURQE_40micron_labels.nii" --confound_path "confound" --output_path "output" --agg_LR False__

+agg_LR arguments allows to aggregate left and right ROIs or to analyse them separately

 Make sure you point to the adress of a "confound" directory obtained from RABIES Make sure you have an atlas in nifti format
 Make sure you have an excel sheet (example __ROI_autism.xlsx__) where :